bytebase/bytebase.com/content/docs/tutorials/intermediate/database-change-management-with-tidb-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [Database Change Management with TiDB](/docs/tutorials/beginner/database-change-management-with-tidb).
+- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with TiDB](/docs/tutorials/beginner/database-change-management-with-tidb).
 - You have [deployed a local TiDB Cluster](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb).
 - You have a GitHub account.
 - You have a public GitHub repository.